Dobunni: Iron Age period

-The Dobunni were a large group of farmers and craftsmen, living in small villages concentrated in fertile valleys.
+The Dobunni were a large group of farmers and craftspeople, living in small villages concentrated in fertile valleys.
 A major study of the Iron Age material was carried out by Tom Moore.

-Remnants of several fortified camps, otherwise known as hillforts, thought to have been occupied by the Dobunni can be seen in the Bristol area at Maes Knoll, Clifton Down, Burwalls and Stokeleigh - all overlooking the Avon Gorge - and at Kingsweston Down and Blaise Castle.
+Remnants of several fortified camps, otherwise known as hillforts, thought to have been occupied by the Dobunni can be seen in the Bristol area at Maes Knoll, Clifton Down, Burwalls and Stokeleigh – all overlooking the Avon Gorge – and at Kingsweston Down and Blaise Castle.

 In the late Iron Age period, southern Britain saw the development of sites generally referred to as oppida (towns).
 An example of such a site has been recognised for some time at Bagendon, near Cirencester.
 It has now been realised that the Bagendon site was not as important as first thought, as other extensive sites are now known to have existed at places such as Salmonsbury.

 Roman period

 Dio Cassius referred to the tribe as "Bodunni", probably a misspelling of the Dobunni.
 Tributary to the Catuvellauni, they capitulated to the invading Romans when Caratacus and Togodumnus withdrew.

-Unlike the Silures, their neighbours in what later became south east Wales, they were not a warlike people and submitted to the Romans even before they reached their lands.
+Unlike the Silures, their neighbours in what later became southeast Wales, they were not a warlike people and submitted to the Romans even before they reached their lands.
 Afterwards they readily adopted the Romano-British lifestyle.

-Even though the Dobunni were incorporated into the Roman Empire in AD 43, their territory was probably not formed into Roman political units until AD 96-98.
+Even though the Dobunni were incorporated into the Roman Empire in AD 43, their territory was probably not formed into Roman political units until AD 96–98.
 The tribal territory was divided into a civitas centred on Cirencester, and the Colonia at Gloucester.
-The Colonia was established during the reign of the emperor Nerva (AD 96-98).
+The Colonia was established during the reign of the emperor Nerva (AD 96–98).

 At the beginning of the 4th century, Britain was reorganised into, initially, four and then five provinces.
 The Dobunnic territory lay in the province of Britannia Prima, as described in an inscription found at the base of a Jupiter column.
-The area remained a Roman Civitas until approximately 409.
+The area remained a Roman civitas until approximately 409.

 The Dobunnic territory contained two large towns (Corinium Dobunnorum now Cirencester, and Colonia Nerviana Glevum now Gloucester).
 Besides this there were numerous smaller towns, and many rich villas.

 Stephen Yeates asserts that a study of the religion of the Dobunni has shown that there was a focus on the worship of the natural world.
-It is possible to identify deities associated with the landscape; for example: *Cuda, a mother goddess associated with the Cotswold Hills, and its rivers and springs, and Sulis Minerva at Bath.
+It is possible to identify deities associated with the landscape, for example *Cuda, a mother goddess associated with the Cotswold Hills and its rivers and springs, and Sulis Minerva at Bath.
 Other cults were defined by social action, such as mining, for example at Lydney Park, and hunting, for example at Pagan's Hill near Chew Stoke.